 One fluid you should not consume too much of is alcohol, which can majorly dehydrate you.
 “As alcohol is a diuretic, drinking large amounts can contribute to this water-holding,” Murphy says.
 But there are other surprising reasons why alcohol can cause you to retain water.
 “Mixed drinks using sugary sodas, juices, or other mixers will cause bloat that we find with higher carbohydrate content,” she says.
 “Beer is also higher in carbohydrate and will contribute to this effect.”
 Plus, she says our liver is working overtime to get rid of the alcohol, which means it’s not processing calories from food.
 “My recommendation would be to alternate alcoholic drinks with water or seltzer water to maintain proper hydration throughout the night,” Murphy says.
 Here are some easy ways to cut back on alcohol.

 You’re about to get your period

-Unfortunately, there’s not much you can do if you tend to retain water around your period.
+If you menstruate, this is one reason you might also retain water.
 “The surge of hormones necessary just before our period to release the uterine lining actually causes our bodies to retain more fluid as part of the preparation,” Murphy says.
 “Women can gain anywhere from 3 to 10 pounds from this water weight the week before your period.”
 Once you start your period, the weight will return to normal.
 “So, this weight gain is just in that week before,” Murphy says.
-In order to relieve symptoms, stay away from salty foods (although you’re probably craving them during PMS), stay hydrated, and exercise.
+In order to relieve symptoms, stay away from salty foods, stay hydrated, and exercise.
 And when you’re feeling bloated, these are the best foods to eat.

 - Bridget Murphy, CDN, NYU Langone Medical Center, New York City